Trading Data for Wind Power Forecasting: A Regression Market with Lasso Regularization: Regression Market with the Lasso

 \section{Regression Market with the Lasso}

 In this section, we introduce the concept of the \emph{lag} in time series data as a way to define the number of relevant features from recent time steps from each agent.
+For wind power forecasting, the lag not only captures the temporal correlations of the wind generation at a specific site, it also indirectly captures the spatial correlations between neighboring sites as a result of the natural development of wind \cite{Girard2013}.
 Using the lasso term to define the payment, we then construct a regression market for wind agents, which is proved to meet the payment requirement of support agents while guaranteeing profit for the central agent.
 We note that only in-sample market outcomes are analyzed in this paper, meaning $T$ can also be interpreted as the total number of time steps for training the model.